Interventional Radiology

 Interviews

-All interviews will be held virtually on Zoom to be as safe and fair as possible for all invited applicants.
-After selecting applicants to be formally interviewed at Rochester General Hospital for the Integrated IR/DR program, specific information will be sent to you directly via email to pick a suitable date.
+All interviews will be held virtually on Zoom for all invited applicants.
+After selecting applicants to be formally interviewed at Rochester General Hospital for the Integrated IR/DR program, specific information will be sent to you directly via email to pick a suitable interview date.
 All links and details on how to log on to the virtual interview day will also be sent with clear instructions.
-For those IR/DR applicants also interested in applying to the Diagnostic Radiology program (which is encouraged), one combined interview day will suffice for both programs for your interview.
+For those IR/DR applicants also interested in applying to the Diagnostic Radiology program (which is encouraged if you are interested in both programs), one combined interview day will suffice for both programs for your interview.
 Please note that to be considered and ranked for both programs, you MUST apply separately to both programs through the NRMP.
+Sample interview day is listed to the right.

 Virtual Interview Schedule

-Monday Evening of Interview Week: Program Director Introductions
+Monday Evening of Interview Week 6pm EST: DR Program Director Presentation

 Tuesday/Wednesday/Thursday Interview Days: